 - PENCILS: Eye and lip pencils are sharpened between clients and sanitized with 70% alcohol.

 - LOOSE POWDERS: Loose powders are dispensed onto palettes or applied from the underside of the cap, which is sanitized between clients.

 - PRESSED POWDERS: Eyeshadow and other pressed powders are wiped down with 70% alcohol.

 - FALSE LASHES: False lashes are applied brand-new and are never reused between clients.

 In order to address the proximity issues unique to this pandemic, I will also be changing some things about how (and where) I provide services:

-- The prep space should have good light, good air circulation (open windows are a plus in cooler weather, when we’re not relying on A/C), an electrical outlet, table space, and a non-porous, barstool-height chair that can be sanitized (ideally vinyl, plastic, or wood).
+- The prep space should have good light, good air circulation (open windows are a plus in cooler weather, when we’re not relying on A/C), an electrical outlet, and table space (I do travel with a table and lighting if needed).
 Most hotels and venues can provide these things for you.
-On temperate days (roughly 50-70 degrees), shaded outdoor spaces are fine.
+On temperate days (roughly 50-70 degrees), shaded outdoor spaces are fine if that is preferred.

 - Please arrive for your timeslot completely makeup-free, initially wearing your face mask.
 Before we start, we’ll have a quick conversation about these guidelines, as well as your desired look.
-Please note that you’ll also be asked about any symptoms before we begin.
-I reserve the right to refuse service to anyone who isn’t feeling well or who has been in high-risk situations – this is to protect both myself and my subsequent clients.
+Please note, I reserve the right to refuse service to anyone who shows symptoms – this is to protect both myself and my subsequent clients.